 The school counseling concentration of the MS in Counseling program prepares students to meet the demands of individual, career, and group counseling within elementary and secondary school settings.
 This program is designed to prepare students not only as traditional school counselors but also as quality practitioners in the broader field of counseling.

-The MS in Counseling degree is offered as an evening program at the University of Mary’s satellite campus locations in downtown Bismarck and Fargo, North Dakota.
+The MS in Counseling degree is offered as an evening program at the University of Mary’s satellite campus locations in downtown Bismarck, Fargo, and Watford City, North Dakota.

 School Counseling Program Highlights